jock-dalby/functionalProgramming/README.md

   return arr.name === 'example'
 })
 ```
-Promises are just like callbacks, as they are a way of dealing with asynchronous code, when we are unsure of when things will happen and in what order.
+Promises are just like callbacks, as they are a way of dealing with asynchronous code when we are unsure of when things will happen and in what order.

-Big word alert! - Synchronous code executes in order.
+Big word alert!

+Synchronous code executes in order.
 First you do step 1, then you do step 2, then you do step 3.

 Asynchronous code may be executed at the same time, out of order, or at least before other steps have fully completed.